GemeenteUtrecht/zaakafhandelcomponent/backend/doc/forms.rst

   then the page will be opened in a new tab or window, and the end-user can mark the task as completed.

+  If you set the process/task variable ``endTask`` to the boolean "false" value the user will not see a window that allows them to finish the task.
+This is used in the current implementation for opening a related ZAAK from the main ZAAK.

 - ``zac:documentSelectie``: presents a form to the end user to select documents for the camunda process.

   Upon succesful submission, the following process variables are set: